 Step 1: Hand Sanitizer

-Staying germ-free on a flight to avoid getting sick is high on anyone's list, which is why Xue always starts her flight with hand sanitizer: "This Jao hand sanitizer is packed with chamomile extract and a bunch of essential oils, so my hands don't feel dry after using it," she says.
+Staying germ-free on a flight to avoid getting sick is high on anyone's list, which is why Xue always starts her flight with hand sanitizer.
+"This Jao hand sanitizer is packed with chamomile extract and a bunch of essential oils, so my hands don't feel dry after using it," she says.

 Step 2: Makeup Wipes

-Xue never flies with foundation on—so the second step in her in-flight skincare routine is making sure that all her makeup is removed: "I like to start with a super-clean slate before I begin my in-flight skincare regimen, so I rely on these gentle makeup wipes from Bliss to remove any leftover makeup or debris," she explains.
+Xue never flies with foundation on, so the second step in her in-flight skincare routine is making sure that all her makeup is removed.
+"I like to start with a super-clean slate before I begin my in-flight skincare regimen, so I rely on these gentle makeup wipes from Bliss to remove any leftover makeup or debris," she explains.
 "They're made with all of the good stuff—like chamomile, marshmallow extract, and aloe to soothe—and none of the bad stuff (e.g., alcohols or drying sulfates), so my skin feels soft and clean after a few swipes."

 Step 3: Sheet Mask

-After her hands are sanitized and her face is wiped clean, Xue moves forward with step three: a sheet mask.
+After her hands are sanitized and her face is wiped clean, Xue moves on to step three: a sheet mask.
 "I brought this watermelon-scented mask with me on a recent trip to Paris and could not believe how good my skin looked after landing," she says.
 "I loved how pleasantly cooling and refreshing it felt immediately upon using.
 Ingredient-wise, it's made with soothing watermelon extract, hydrating amino acids, hyaluronic acid, brightening licorice root extract, and more to help your skin stay hydrated in the stuffy airplane air."